webtime-studio/react-assessment-formula-1-spa/README.md

 ### Bonus tasks

-- List of races is accessible via its own route;
+- List of races is accessible via its route;
-- List of drivers is accessible via its own route;
+- List of drivers is accessible via its route;
-- Favorites list should be accessible via its own route.
+- Favorites list should be accessible via its route.
 - Application should be responsive;
 - Works offline;
 - Has tests Unit and E2E tests (like Cypress).